Inklingo

 verbA2general

-Use 'representar' when you mean to act or speak officially for a person, group, organization, or country.
+Use 'representar' when someone or something is acting officially on behalf of a person, group, organization, or country.

 A person standing at a podium with a flag behind them, addressing a group of people.